kritigupta45/DynCal/README.md

 # DynCal
-Built a dynamic calendar using pure HTML, CSS and Javascript.
+Built a dynamic calendar with digital clock (IST) using pure HTML, CSS and Javascript.
 ### Here's the link:
 https://kritigupta45.github.io/DynCal/